gurshansid/NVIDIAPredictor/README.md

 <h1>NVIDIA Stock Predictor</h1>

 <h2>Description</h2>
-This is a price prediction model for NVIDIA's stock price I built in Jupyter Lab.
+This is a price prediction model for NVIDIA's stock price I built in Jupyter Notebook.
 The model uses predictors like opening price, closing price, volume, daily high, and daily low.
 Along with these predictors, I imporved the model using The model uses NVIDIA's price data from 2000 to the current day.
 <br />